istopwg/pwg-books/ippguide/overview.md

 The response message uses the same version number, request number, character set, and natural language values as the request.
-A status code replaces the operation code in the initial message header - for the Print-Job operation the printer will return the 'successful-ok' status code if the print request is successful or 'server-error-printer-busy' if the printer is busy and wants you to try again at a later time.
+A status code replaces the operation code in the initial message header - for the Print-Job operation the Printer will return the 'successful-ok' status code if the print request is successful or 'server-error-printer-busy' if the Printer is busy and wants you to try again at a later time.

 The character set and natural language values in the response are followed by